tslafi/tsla-contracts/README.md

 **Token Symbol**: TSLA

-**Token Contract**: TBD
+**Token Contract**: TBGWQXQjFysZiAevBakSb3NfLq2Tgc7A13

 **Total Supply**: 1,000,000 TSLA

 **Distribution**:

 * Pool 0 has 300,000 TSLA allocation.
-* Pool 1 lasts 21 days and has 600,000 TSLA allocation.
+* Pool 1 is LP pool, which has 500,000 TSLA allocation.
-* 100,000 reserved which will be locked and governed by TSLA holders, for creating additional pools.
+* 200,000 reserved which will be locked and governed by TSLA holders, for creating additional pools.

+Note: The genesis address TYiTgFHNx4j3dN1hPixwgtBbdCjhBCTznF currently holds the rewards that will be allocated to liquidity miners.
+When the Liquidity mining pools are launched, everything will be distributed to the community.

 ## Pool 0